yingyang0729/Yang_Ying_FIP_leve3/README.md

 TODO: In the set up processing, it uses visual code for CSS and HTML5 and find ways on [W3Schools](https://www.w3schools.com/).
 And the developer also uses [Adobe Photoshop and Adobe Illustrator](https://www.adobe.com/ca_fr/).

 During the processing of creating the CSS animation, Ying Yang checks many information.
-Those references include:[CSS Animation from Mozilla](https://developer.mozilla.org/en-US/docs/Web/CSS/CSS_Animations), [Learn CSS Animation In 15 Minutes](https://www.youtube.com/watch?v=YszONjKpgg4&t=652s), [How To Create Performant CSS Animations](https://www.youtube.com/watch?v=4PStxeSIL9I).
-Ying Yang learns from it and changes those code to use.
+Those references include:[Images from JSON File in React JS](https://www.youtube.com/watch?v=NWG1Ygt1k1k&t=398s), [How to fetch data stored in a json file ](https://www.youtube.com/watch?v=o6bLYYStZss&t=35s).
+However, Ying learned a lot from internet but she did not copy any code.
+She used knowledge from Professor Trevor'classtime.
+She also used Vue Router.
+The whole project is finished by her.
 ## Usage
 TODO: The repo is for FIP level 3.